calpaterson/missive/docs/index.rst

 Missive is a Python framework for writing message processors.

+**Please beware that Missive does not (yet) maintain a stable API and is not ready for production use.**

 Missive's documentation is split into to two parts: narrative documentation to help explain the features (and rationale) of Missive and a reference to consult for the specifics of each class and function.